carbon-language/carbon-lang/docs/project/goals.md

 unnecessarily complex code, and that is okay.
 We should instead focus on helping reduce the rate that this occurs accidentally, and enabling tooling and diagnostics that warn about dangerous or surprising patterns.
 The language should stay out of the business of legislating bad code patterns except where they interfere with detecting logic or performance errors.

-**The behavior and semantics of code should be clearly and simply specified whenever possible.** Leaving behavior undefined in some cases for invalid, buggy, or non-portable code may be necessary but comes at a very high cost and should be avoided.
+**The behavior and semantics of code should be clearly and simply specified whenever possible.** Leaving behavior undefined for some cases of invalid, buggy, or non-portable code may be necessary, but it comes at a very high cost and should be avoided.
 Every case where behavior is left undefined should be clearly spelled out with a strong rationale for this tradeoff.
 The code patterns without defined behavior should be teachable and understandable by engineers.
 Finally, there must be mechanisms available to detect undefined behavior, at best statically, and at worst dynamically with high probability and at minimal cost.

 **Adhere to the principle of least surprise.** Defaults should match typical usage patterns.
 Implicit features should be unsurprising and expected, while